GingrasO/gem/doc/user_guide.rst

 ------------------------------------

-The Gutzwiller approximation (GA) is a variational method for lattice models of strongly correlated electrons with local interaction :cite:`Gutzwiller1965,Bunemann1998`.
+The Gutzwiller approximation (GA) is a variational method for lattice models of strongly correlated electrons with local interaction :cite:`Gutzwiller1965`.
 The trial state is obtained by applying a linear map :math:`\hat{P} = \prod_i \hat{P}_i` (often called a projector, despite not being one strictly speaking) to an uncorrelated Slater determinant :math:`|\Psi_0\rangle`.
-Each on-site operator :math:`\hat{P}_i` re-weights the local many-body configurations, suppressing or enhancing occupancies relative to the non-interacting reference.
-This method provided the first explanation for the Mott transition :cite:`Mott1968` via a renormalization of the hopping parameters thanks to Brinkmann and Rice :cite:`BrinkmanRice1970`.
+Each on-site operator :math:`\hat{P}_i` re-weights the local many-body configurations, suppressing or enhancing occupancies relative to the non-interacting reference and provided the first explanation for the Mott transition via a renormalization of the hopping parameters.
-Many slave-particle mean-field formulations, most notably Kotliar–Ruckenstein and rotationally invariant slave-boson (RISB) approaches, are equivalent at the saddle-point level to the multiorbital Gutzwiller approximation, differing mainly in the auxiliary-field representation of the same variational energy functional :cite:`KotliarRuckenstein1986,Lechermann2007,BuenemannGebhard2007`.

 The standard GA is limited because its embedding Hamiltonian is an *interacting* single-impurity model with at most one bath orbital per correlated orbital.